kasper-piskorski/docs/pages/documentation/0-get-started/setup-guide.md

 ...
 ```

 If you see the above output then congratulations!
-You have set up Mindmaps.
+You have set up MindmapsDB.